everycure-org/matrix/docs/src/data_science/moa_extraction.md

 **Caution:** The set-up is currently highly manual and should not be considered a long-term solution.

-1. Run the `data_release` pipeline to generate a neo4j database containing the knowledge graph on your local machine.
-Make sure to add the `RELEASE_VERSION = <release version>` (with the release version being the version of the knowledge graph you want to use) to the `pipelines/matrix/.env` file.
+1. Run the `data_release` pipeline to generate a neo4j database containing the desired knowledge graph on your local machine.
+Using a release version with a smaller KG is recommended, for instance, `v0.2.4-rtx-only`.
-2. Additionally, ensure you have the following lines in `pipelines/matrix/.env`:
+2. Ensure you have the following lines in `pipelines/matrix/.env`:
     ```yaml
     # OpenAI configuration
     OPENAI_API_KEY=dummy